puutaro/cmdclick/README.md

 ### Launch

 ##### for windows
+First, type windows key and "cmdclick", then click `cmdclick` icon
-key down ctrl+alt+c as shrotcut key. (if your shortcut key is this, change by right click at cmdclick_shortcut.link in desktop)
+Or key down ctrl+alt+c as shrotcut key. (if your shortcut key is this, change by right click at cmdclick_shortcut.link in desktop)

 ##### for Linux
 Type `cmdclick` for search in menu.